Skip to main content

 From millimetres to metres

-By the time the cuttings are put into the sea, they have already been standing for 6-7 weeks in large seawater tanks at the cuttings nursery.
-Located on the island of Reksteren in Tysnes, that is where the sugar kelp cuttings are produced.
+By the time the cuttings are put into the sea, they have already been standing for 4-6 weeks in large seawater tanks at the cuttings nursery.
+Located on the island of Reksteren in Tysnes, that is where the kelp cuttings are produced.
 Before being put into the tanks, they are sown on thin ropes.
 In the tanks, they grow to around 2 centimetres, by which time they are big and strong enough to continue growing at sea.

 Before going into the sea, the thin rope is wound around a bigger rope, which is called the carrier rope.
 At sea, the kelp grows quickly and vigorously, which is reflected in its weight.
 By the time it is ready for harvesting, kelp is normally 1–2 metres long, but it can reach up to 4–5 metres.
 A one-metre length of rope with sugar kelp can have a wet weigh of up to 10 kg.
 The thick rope is therefore needed to carry the weight of the harvest-ready kelp.